 Huddle For Hearts makes Sudden Cardiac Arrest prevention, awareness & treatment a priority.

-Through Huddle For Hearts™, AEDs (Automated External Defibrillators) will be donated to youth sports organizations – focusing primarily on underserved communities.
+Through Huddle For Hearts®, AEDs and CPR training are donated to youth sports organizations – focusing primarily on underserved communities.

-Bru encourages other athletes to join with him and become involved in Huddle For Hearts™.
+Bru encourages other athletes to join with him and become involved in Huddle For Hearts®.
 Athletes can initiate their own fundraising campaigns to raise funds to provide AEDs and CPR & AED training for youth sports across the country.
-We will also work with athletes to secure individual performance-based sponsorships.
+We also work with athletes to secure individual performance-based sponsorships.

 For more information, contact Julie Walker.